 - Cook the shrimp until deep golden brown and crispy.
 The time will vary depending on the size of shrimp you use.

-- While this process is going on, you can preheat the pre-cut Po-Boy buns in an oven at 400 degrees for 1-2 minutes with the crust side up.
+- While this process continues, you can preheat the pre-cut Po-Boy buns in an oven at 400 degrees for 2-3 minutes with the crust side up.
 (The object here is to warm the bread instead of toasting it.)

 - Add the pickle and tomato slices and hot shrimp to the bun.

-- Top with shredded Iceberg lettuce and season with Crystal or Tabasco style hot sauce and celery salt.
+- Next, top the sandwich with shredded iceberg lettuce and season with Crystal or Tabasco style hot sauce and celery salt.